 The cause of this Virtual Museum is to bring the differences of views together, to build trust between peoples of different nationalities, and prevent future potential conflicts:

 1941: Pearl Harbor

 Cmdr.
 Fuchida before taking-off for Pearl Harbor as in "Tora!
 Tora!
 Tora!" - Japanese pilots tied headbands as a token of victory.
-Yamamoto and Fuchida were the masterminds.
-If Japanese task forces had launched the third wave of attacks on the logistical installations, vital fuel-tank farm as Fuchida insisted, U.S. Pacific Fleet would have been out of action for months (“The Carrier War” - Time Life books), and there wouldn't have been the pivotal Midway Victory.
+Yamamoto was the mastermind.
+If Japanese task forces had launched the third wave of attacks on the logistical installations such as the vital fuel-tank farm, dry dock as Fuchida insisted, U.S. Pacific Fleet would have been out of action for months (“The Carrier War” - Time Life books), and there wouldn't have been a pivotal Battle of Midway.

 Victory Started Here! - Doolittle Raid and the Battle of East China